-Division: Student Life Funding: Sub-Div/College: Baseline: New Program Department: Office for Students with Disabilities Baseline: On-going Program ı 🗆 Prepared By: Gonzalo C. Centeno One-time: \boxtimes SSF Category: Student Development and Retention Division Rank: 1 Proposal Title: OSD Services and Accommodations
+Division: Student Life Funding:

+Sub-Div/College: Baseline: New Program

+Department: New Student and Family Engagement Baseline: On-going Program n 🗆

+Prepared By: Christopher Johnson One-time: $\boxtimes$

+SSF Category: Division Rank: 1

+Proposal Title: Transition Experiences

 1. Program Overview - What do we want to achieve?
 (Include program description and objectives; number of student served; courses/programs the activity is related to and how the activity will further the objectives of the courses/programs.